Kuddari/PDF_Chatbot_LangChain/README.md

 5. Enter your OpenAI API key in the provided input box.
 Note that the API key is not stored.

-6. Click the "New Chat" button to start a new conversation session.

-7. Upload a PDF file using the file upload widget.
+6. Upload a PDF file using the file upload widget.

-8. The PDF text will be extracted and split into chunks for processing.
+7. The PDF text will be extracted and split into chunks for processing.

-9. Enter a question related to the PDF in the text input field labeled "Ask a question about your PDF."
+8. Enter a question related to the PDF in the text input field labeled "Ask a question about your PDF."

-10. If you enter a question and have uploaded a PDF, the application will first answer the question using the PDF.
+9. If you enter a question and have uploaded a PDF, the application will first answer the question using the PDF.
 Then, it will continue with a chatbot interaction using the GPT-3.5 Turbo model.
 The PDF-based QA response will be displayed in the application.

-11. You can also view the entire conversation history in the "Conversation" section, and you have the option to download it.

-12. The application provides a sidebar where you can see and manage stored conversation sessions.

-13. You can clear all stored conversation sessions using the "Clear-all" checkbox in the sidebar.

 ## Important Notes